-It is a violation of FERPA to publically post grades either by the student's name, student identification number or social security number.
-Instructors can assign students unique numbers or codes that can be used to post grades.
-However, the order of the posting must not be alphabetic.
+It is a violation of FERPA to publicly post grades using the student's name, student identification number, or social security number.
+Instructors may assign students unique numbers or codes that can be used to post grades, but the order of the posting must not be alphabetic.

 FERPA indicates that an institution may release directory information to anyone, but there is no obligation to do so.
 Since students can restrict their directory information, you must check a student’s UAccess account for evidence of restriction prior to releasing information.
 When in doubt, do not release information and contact the Office of the Registrar for guidance.